FIOR DI LEVANTE Back-to-back Trips on 26 July 2016

 The FIOR DI LEVANTE seen in Kyllini.

-The amazing FIOR DI LEVANTE in Kyllini, as she prepares for her departure to Zakynthos, already boarding her passengers and their vehicles.
+The amazing FIOR DI LEVANTE seen in Kyllini, as she prepares for her departure to Zakynthos, already boarding her passengers and their vehicles.

 Another view of the FIOR DI LEVANTE before I had to board her for the return trip, otherwise I would have waited until the next ship's return from Zakynthos.

-A final view of the ZAKYNTHOS 1.
+A final view of the ZAKYNTHOS I in Zakynthos, during her third summer with Kefalonian Lines.